-Please consider!
+Now consider the following questions.
 How does the bird know how much fat is necessary for fuel?
 How does it arrange to have precisely this amount on board before embarking on its momentous journey?
 How does the bird know the distance and the specific rate of fuel consumption?
-Even more incredible, how does the bird know where to go?
+Even more incredibly, how does the bird know where to go?
 (The first time it travels, it has never been there before!)
 And the most perplexing question of all: How does the bird know the way?
-This bird's navigational achievement is unparalleled in any human activity.
+The bird's navigational achievement is unparalleled in any human activity.

-Job said: "Ask the animals, and they will teach you, ask the birds of the air and they will tell you" (Job 12:7, 8).
+Job said: "Ask the animals, and they will teach you, ask the birds of the air and they will tell you" (Job 12:7,8).
 The same God who made the Golden Plover also made you.
 The same God who guides this tiny bird across thousands of miles of trackless sea can also guide you.
 But the Golden Plover needs more than guidance.
 It also needs to travel with others that are headed for the same destination.
-Just as a race car can draft behind the car in front and save energy, the Golden Plover must draft behind others to save energy, and thus arrive safely.
+Just as a race car can draft behind the car in front and save energy, the Golden Plover can draft behind others, save energy, and arrive safely.

 Someone has said that no one goes to heaven alone.
 This is true!
 When we are baptized into Christ (Gal.
 3:27), we are also baptized into the church (1 Cor.
 12:13).
 The church, as you know, is the "Body of Christ" (1Cor.
 12:27; Eph.
 1:23; Col. 1:18; etc.) A body, of course, is not one part but many!
 One part of the Body cannot say to another part of the Body"I don't need you" (1 Cor.
 12:21).
 The book of Ecclesiastes reminds us that two are better than one for if one falls down his friend can pick him up (Eccl.
 4: 9, 10).
-Just as one lump of coal grows cold when separated from the fire, so also one member of Christ's Body grows cold when separated from others.
+Just as one lump of coal grows cold when separated from the fire, so also one member of Christ's Body grows lukewarm and cold when separated from others.
 Job was right!
 If we ask the Golden Plover, it can teach us something!
-That's why your grandpa is exhorting you to be an active part of Christ's Body and not to forsake the assembly of the saints (Heb.
+That's one reason why we are to exhort "one another" to not forsake the assembly (Heb.
 10:25).